RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 Before you get started with the hands-on labs, if you already haven't user accounts in the sandbox and AWS, you might need to sign in two cloud services for function deployments such as OpenShift(Kubernetes) and AWS Lambda as below:

-* Sign up the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox) to deploy Quarkus serverless functions to Kubernetes/OpenShift cluster.
-Click on `Get Started in the Sandbox`.
+* Sign up the [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox/get-started) to deploy Quarkus serverless functions to Kubernetes/OpenShift cluster.
+Click on `Launch your Developer Sandbox for Red Hat OpenShift` in the _Get Started in the Sandbox_ page.
 You will need to create a new user account using your email address then your sandbox will stand up in 5 minutes.

 ![dev-sandbox](./img/dev-sandbox.png)

 * Sing up [Amazon Web Services](https://aws.amazon.com/marketplace/management/signin).
-You might need to add your personal credit card information which won't charge for the function deployment during the lab.
+You might need to add your personal credit card information which *won't* charge for the function deployment during the lab.
 Because the function will be deleted at the end of the workshop.

 ![aws-signin](./img/aws-signin.png)